-- 13. Settlement Class Counsel has moved, pursuant to FED.
+13. Settlement Class Counsel has moved, pursuant to FED.
 R. CIV.
 P. 23(h) and 52(a), for an award of attorneys' fees and reimbursement of expenses.
-Pursuant to Federal Rules 23(h)(3) and 52(a) this Court makes the following findings of fact and conclusions of law: - (a) The Settlement confers substantial benefits on the members of the Settlement Class; - (b) The value conferred on the Settlement Class is immediate and readily quantifiable, in that members of the Settlement Class will receive cash payments that represent a significant portion of the damages available to them were they to prevail in an individual action under the Biometric Information Privacy Act, 740 ILCS 14/1, et seq. ("BIPA");
+Pursuant to Federal Rules 23(h)(3) and 52(a) this Court makes the following findings of fact and conclusions of law:

+(a) The Settlement confers substantial benefits on the members of the Settlement Class;

+(b) The value conferred on the Settlement Class is immediate and readily quantifiable, in that members of the Settlement Class will receive cash payments that represent a significant portion of the damages available to them were they to prevail in an individual action under the Biometric Information Privacy Act, 740 ILCS 14/1, et seq. ("BIPA");

+(c) Settlement Class Counsel vigorously and effectively pursued the Settlement Class Members' claims before this Court in this complex case;

+(d) The Settlement was obtained as a direct result of Settlement Class Counsel's advocacy;

+(e) The Settlement was reached following extensive negotiations between Settlement Class Counsel and Counsel for ESO, supervised by a wellqualified JAMS mediator, and was negotiated in good-faith and without collusion;

+(f) Members of the Settlement Class were advised in the Notice approved by the Court that Settlement Class Counsel intended to apply for an award of attorneys' fees equal to thirty-six percent of the Settlement Funds less notice and administration costs, in the amount of \$\\\\\, plus expenses, to be paid from the Settlement Fund;

-- (c) Settlement Class Counsel vigorously and effectively pursued the Settlement Class Members' claims before this Court in this complex case; - (d) The Settlement was obtained as a direct result of Settlement Class Counsel's advocacy; - (e) The Settlement was reached following extensive negotiations between Settlement Class Counsel and Counsel for ESO, supervised by a well-qualified JAMS mediator, and was negotiated in good-faith and without collusion; - (g) A copy of Plaintiff's motion for an award of attorneys' fees and expenses and any incentive award was made available for inspection in the Court's file and on the settlement website during the period class members had to submit any objections; - (h) \\\\ member(s) of the Settlement Class submitted written objection(s) to the award of attorneys' fees and expenses; and - (i) Counsel who recover a common fund for the benefit for persons other than themselves for their client are entitled to a reasonable attorneys' fee from the fund as a whole.
+(g) A copy of Plaintiff's motion for an award of attorneys' fees and expenses and any incentive award was made available for inspection in the Court's file and on the settlement website during the period class members had to submit any objections;

+(h) \\\\\ member(s) of the Settlement Class submitted written objection(s) to the award of attorneys' fees and expenses; and the fund as a whole.
 See, e.g., Boeing Co. v.
-Van Gemert, 444 U.S. 472, 478 (1980);
+Van Gemert, 444 U.S. 472, 478 (1980); Sutton v.

-Sutton v.
 Bernard, 504 F.3d 688, 691 (7th Cir.
-2007) ("the attorneys for the class petition the court for compensation from the settlement or common fund created for the class's benefit").; and accordingly, Settlement Class Counsel are hereby awarded \$\\\\\\\ for attorney fees and \$\\\\\\\ for reimbursed expenses from the balance of the Settlement Fund, which the Court finds to be fair and reasonable, and which amount shall be paid to Settlement Class Counsel from the Settlement Fund in accordance with the terms of the Agreement.
+2007) ("the attorneys for the class petition the court for compensation from the settlement or common fund created for the class's benefit").; and accordingly, Settlement Class Counsel are hereby awarded \$\\\\\\ for attorney fees and \$\\\\\\ for reimbursed expenses from the balance of the Settlement Fund, which the Court finds to be fair and reasonable, and which amount shall be paid to Settlement Class Counsel from the Settlement Fund in accordance with the terms of the Agreement.